HangfireIO/Hangfire/README.md

 Installation
 -------------

 Hangfire is available as a NuGet package.
-So, install it using the NuGet Package Console window:
+So, you can install it using the NuGet Package Console window:

 ```
 PM> Install-Package Hangfire